codecurious-bln/elixir_snake/docs/tutorial/06-allow-snake-to-eat.md

 end
 ```

-Like that, when the flag `:has_eatan` is true, the last tile from the snake's body is not removed anymore.
+When `:has_eaten` is true, the last tile from the snake's body is **not** removed.
 This is the trick that allows us to grow the snake 💪

 And now let's run the game and see how if our snake grows when eating.